parinfer/parinfer.js/lib/test/cases/smart-mode.md

 ## Cursor temporarily preventing sibling adoption

-To prevent undesirable sibling adoption when dedenting, we temporarily keeping a close-paren from moving when the cursor is to the left of its open-paren.
+To prevent undesirable sibling adoption when dedenting, we temporarily keep a close-paren from moving when the cursor is to the left of its open-paren.

 ```in